SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 To see the logs as you startup the application use the `cf` CLI to tail the apps logs. (i.e. `cf logs actuator`)

-On a Linux cell, you should see something like this during startup.
-On Windows cells you will see something slightly different.
+On a Linux cell, you should see something resembling the following during startup:

 ```bash
 2016-06-01T09:14:14.38-0600 [CELL/0]     OUT Creating container